warint/iriR/README.md

 irir_data() # It generates a data frame of the complete dataset
 ```

-## Create visuals
+## Create visuals with irir\_visual

+irir\_visual fonction allows to create three type of visuals from the
+IRI Scoreboard for data on innovation : barcharts, linecharts and
+pointcharts.

+By default, graphs will illustrate top 5 countries and Canada.

+However, users can modify the graphs as they wish with these arguments :

+**Country**

+  - From the ISO codes provided by the irir\_country() function, users
+    can can choice which country they want to add to the top 5 or make
+    it appear.

-Country set to Canada by default, if no country code but argument, only
+  - If there is no country code but an empty argument, only top 5 will
-top 5.

-### Barchart on Top 5 countries for number of leading companies in R\&D
+    appear.

+**Chart**

+  - Each chart illustrates a different data from the IRI Scoreboard
+      - bar\_1
+      - bar\_2
+      - bar\_3
+      - line\_1
+      - line\_2
+      - line\_3
+      - line\_4
+      - line\_5
+      - line\_6
+      - point\_1

+### Barcharts

-Country set to Canada by default, if there is no country code but an
+Country set to Canada by default.
+If there is no country code but an
-empty argument, only top 5 like as below.
+empty argument, only top 5 will appear as below.

 ``` r
 irir_visual(country = "" ,chart = "bar_1")